JohnKossa/vertical_equity_app/spec.md

 ## V0

-A place to upload a file, a textbox for the sale field, a textbox for the appraised_value field.

-A simple table display for the metrics calculated.
+- Stage 1: only a polished, full-width FilePond drag-and-drop file input is shown.
+- After a CSV is added and the header is read, Stage 2 appears with two dropdowns (Sale field, Valuation (assessed/appraised) field) and a Compute metrics button.
+- Results are shown in a simple table with a notes area for exclusions and "cannot compute" messages.

 ## V1